mridulgp/Machine-Learning-Large-Datasets/README.md

 3. Graph sampling using approximate personalized PageRank algorithm.
 4. Distributed phrase counting and probabilistic sampling from Google n-gram corpus.

-Also contains classification/sampling algorithms implemented in MapReduce framework for Hadoop.
+Package also contains classification/sampling algorithms implemented in the MapReduce framework for Hadoop.
 These include the following:

-1. Naive Bayes
+1. Distributed Naive Bayes.
 2. Phrase counting and sampling.

 Please refer to README files for each specific algorithm to train/test models.